Dhghomon/easy_rust/README.md

         println!("{}", my_string);
     });

-    std::mem::drop(my_string);  // (note: this will not compile) we can't drop, because handle has it.
+    std::mem::drop(my_string);  // ⚠️ we can't drop, because handle has it.
 So this won't work

     handle.join();
 }